akaJLM/a-safe-place-for-my-test/master/a-safe-place/config-wamp/README.md

 then save and close this file.

-remark: to adapt to your convenience: "projectname" as the url name of your choice to access to the project and "project-name-folder" must match "your project name folder".
+remark: to adapt: "projectname" as the url name of your choice to access to the project and "project-name-folder" must match "your project name folder".

 ###Second step to "add virtual host"...

 ####...add a domain mapping for your project

-- Open your favorite text editor (or the default win) by right click > administrator.
+Open your favorite text editor (or the default win) by right click > administrator.

-- Go to files > open in this text editor and search/goto > windows dir > system32 > Drivers > etc, open the file named hosts
+Go to files > open in this text editor and search/goto > windows dir > system32 > Drivers > etc, open the file named hosts

 and add this line: